 - Cut dough into 1-inch pieces with a lightly floured knife.

 - Bring a pot of water to boil on the stove and add 1/2 tsp. salt to the water.
 Cook the gnocchi in small batches, adding a few at a time and stirring occasionally.
 Ricotta will be done in 3-4 minutes.
-Remove from water with a slotted spoon to a colander to drain.
+Remove from water with a slotted spoon and place in a colander to drain.

 - Toss cooked gnocchi in sauce of your choice.
 I like marinara, pesto, or chopped garlic sauteed in olive oil.